arseneoaa/cryptoExchangeDashboard/frontend/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+You can modify the backend websocket url in the `config.tsx` file

+Please start the backend first so that data can be loaded to this frontend.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.